f5devcentral/techxchange-gitops-lab/docs/argocd.md

 ## Login to Argo CD

-1. Obtain the Argo CD password by running the following from a terminal in the **appdev** vm:
+1. Obtain the Argo CD password by running the following from a terminal in the **devbox** vm:

     ```bash
     echo $ARGOCD_PASSWORD